 UNL College of Law

-As home of the Kutak Ethics Center, the College of Law funds the administrative costs of running the center.
-That includes Coach Thompson's salary : - ) visit them
+Once home of the Kutak Ethics Center (now Ethics Center), the College of Law is a continuing supporter of the center. visit them

 Jan Eric Pusch Charitable Foundation

 The Jan Eric Pusch Charitable Foundation generously added the UNL Ethics Bowl Team to their extensive list of excellent causes that they current fund and/or oversee.
 We couldn't make it to regional competition without them.
 Thank you!!!!!! learn more about them

 UNL Ethics Bowl Team Wins A Bid to National Competition Again!!

 For the second time in four years of competing, the University of Nebraska-Lincoln’s